Developing Bias Auditing and Mitigation Tools for Self-Assessment of AI Conformity with the EU AI Act through Statistical Matching

 Addressing Disconnects

-Addressing existing disconnects between AI fairness toolkits' capabilities and current practitioner needs, the Act.AI tool can be easily integrated into any AI workflow, in a plug-and-play fashion, to continuously monitor and improve its fairness.
+Addressing existing disconnects between AI fairness toolkits' capabilities and current practitioner needs, the Act.AI tool can be easily integrated into any AI workflow in a plug-and-play fashion to continuously monitor and improve its fairness.

-Key Features of Act.AI
+Versatility of Act.AI

-Additionally, it is able to match datasets in different domains, including out-of-distribution data, even if these datasets have different numbers of variables or features.
+A key aspect of Act.AI is the ability to operate with different types of data (tabular, images, and text) in a variety of contexts (binary and multiclass classification and regression).
+It is also able to match datasets in different domains, including out-of-distribution data, even if these datasets have different numbers of variables or features.

 Stakeholder Integration

-To ensure usability of Act.AI, it will integrate feedback from relevant stakeholders from two immediate target markets:
+To ensure usability of Act.AI, it will integrate feedback from relevant stakeholders from two immediate target markets: financial services and healthcare.

 Financiële details & Tijdlijn